-This theme will focus on business & growth which will include seminars geared toward marketing, firm growth, investing in the future and succession planning.
-It will also include the development of emerging professionals: internships, ARE, AXP, mentorship, and aide in career growth.
+The BUSINESS track of seminars will be geared toward starting a firm, marketing, firm growth, investing in the future, and succession planning.
+Seminars that discuss access to capital, recruitment strategies, purchasing, and policies that positively impact people working in the built environment will be considered.
+This track will also include the development of emerging professionals – including but not limited to internships, ARE, AXP, mentorship, and aide in career growth.